 8. Ignoring Workflow and Ergonomics

 A well-designed kitchen should prioritize workflow and ergonomics to reduce strain and promote efficiency.
-Neglecting these factors can lead to an uncomfortable and impractical workspace.
+Neglecting these factors is one of the most underappreciated mistakes to avoid when remodeling a kitchen — the result is a space that looks great but feels uncomfortable to use daily.

 9. Sacrificing Character or Style